yileiCao/capstone/README.md

 <h1>Udacity Data Enginnering Capstone</h1>

 <h2>Introduction</h2>
 <p>Millions of international tourists travel to United States every year, by routes connecting their home country and big citis in United States.
 The board of one big airline want to know whether the existing routes satisfied present demand.
 To decide whether there need to add new routes.
 A dataset needs to be built and to be analyzed.
-This project try to built this dataset demo.</p>
+This project built one demo with Spark.</p>

 <h2>The dataset includes data from three sourses:</h2>
 <ul>